LocalAtBrown/ata-pipeline1/README.md

 To manually run rests, simply run `pytest tests` from the root directory of the project.
 Explore the `pytest` docs (linked above) to see more options.

+Running the tests requires a postgres instance.
+An easy way to spin one up is via Docker:
+`docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -p 127.0.0.1:5432:5432/tcp postgres`

+Notably, the host is `127.0.0.1`, the port is `5432`, the username, password, and db name are all "postgres".
+You can override these with environment variables for `HOST`, `PORT`, `USERNAME`, `PASSWORD`, and `DB_NAME`.